Mydbportal/mydbportal-migrator/README.md

 ## Configuration

-Configuration is stored in `~/.dbmigrate.json` (or `.gemini/config.json` in this environment).
+Configuration is stored in `~/.dbmigrate.json`.
 Credentials are encrypted.

 ## Project Structure